joshwright10/NexthinkPSUtils/docs/scenarios/dependenciescategory.md

 1. Export the ScoreTree from the Finder.
 2. Execute the following, specifying the exported ScoreTree file and the name of the Category to check for:

-       Get-NxtCategoryUsageInScores -ScoreTreeXMLPath "C:\Temp\scores.xml" -CategoryName "Hardware type"
+       Get-NxtCategoryUsageInScores -ScoreTreeXMLPath "C:\Temp\scores.xml" -CategoryName "Hardware type" -CategoryType Device

-This example searches for references to the Category named 'Hardware type' in the exported Scores.
+This example searches for references to the Device Category named 'Hardware type' in the exported Scores.
 The Category name should not contain any tags, for example "Hardware type/Laptop" would not return any results.

 ## Looking in Campaigns
 The following explains how to check in Campaigns for references to a Category.